 [During the hiring process] you will get tests to do, and a time limit on when you need to get them done; and, if you have to decide on getting a job in a studio or making it to your 8 am grocery store shift, follow the path that will lead to where you want to go.
 You can do it.”
 Vanessa Woodford (Animation Alumni)

 “Connections!
 Connections!
 Connections!
-Industry nights are huge for meeting new people, getting your foot in and leading you in the right direction for where you’d like to see yourself in a workplace.
-Apply for everything and DON’T be afraid to take on something smaller because, in the Event’s industry, it always takes you further and leads to bigger doors filled with great opportunities.
+Industry nights are huge for meeting new people, getting your foot in and leading you in the right direction for where you’d like to see yourself in the workplace.
+Apply for everything and DON’T be afraid to take on something smaller because, in the Event industry, it always takes you further and leads to bigger doors filled with great opportunities.
 Work hard and go above and beyond if this is your passion.
 It is always noticed and turns into something that you thought would take years to achieve.”
 Gabby Urban (Electronic Music Production Alumni)